10 Ways to Avoid Credit Card Debt

 Understand Your Credit Card Terms

-Read through your credit card agreement and make sure you understand how interest will be applied to your account, when will you be charged a fee, and when does your interest rate go up.
+Your credit card agreement spells out everything you need to know about using your credit card—how interest will be applied, the fees you'll be charged and when, and anything that could cause your to go up.
 Understanding these features of your credit card can help you avoid credit card debt because you understand how using your credit card costs more.

 Limit Your Number of Credit Cards

-The more credit cards you have, the more you can charge.
-You may have great self-control, but it’s better that you don’t tempt yourself with thousands of dollars in available credit.
-Cut down on the number of credit cards in your wallet to avoid credit card debt.
+The more credit cards you have, the greater the opportunity to get into debt.
+Even if you have solid self-control, it's better not to tempt yourself with thousands of dollars in available credit.
+Reducing the number of credit cards in your wallet not only helps you avoid credit card debt, it also makes it easier to manage your monthly bills.